Types of Aid

 Ithaca Heritage Grant

 This award is provided to children of Ithaca College alumni.
 Proof of alumni relationship must be provided to the Office of Student Financial Services upon request.
 The award amount is $1,000 per year.
 Full-time enrollment is required.

-Ithaca Access Grant
+Ithaca College Grant

 This grant is awarded upon demonstrated need as evidenced by your FAFSA application.
 Full-time enrollment is required and you must file the FAFSA application annually to be considered for the grant.

 Ithaca Opportunity Grant (IOG)